RJ1911/ENV_SCANNER/README.md

 node envSanner.js "./src" mjs tsx
 ```

-##### To Do :
+#### To Do :
--change read and write to async read and write
+- change read and write to async read and write
--currently only for node js project , make it viable for other projects like python and java
+- currently only for node js project , make it viable for other projects like python and java
--add more custom cli options
+- add more custom cli options